Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: High-Dimensional Error Analysis

-In Theorem~\ref{thm:estimationerror:2} we have shown that the estimation error in the distributionally robust setting with $W_2$ can be easily computed from the optimal solution of two scalar convex-concave minimax problems.
+In Theorem~\ref{thm:estimationerror:2} we have shown that the estimation error in the distributionally robust setting with $W_2$ can be computed from the optimal solution of two scalar convex-concave minimax problems.
 Nonetheless, the result has an inconvenient limitation when compared to the results obtained for $p=1$: the estimation error can be found only when the minimizers of $\mathcal V_1$ and $\mathcal V_2$ in $\eqref{eq:est:2:minimax}$ are strictly smaller than $\sigma_{\theta_0}$.
-In the following, we will show that by considering the distributionally regularized problem~\eqref{eq:regdro}, which we recall here for convenience,

-this assumption can be dropped.
+In what follows, we will show that by considering the distributionally regularized problem~\eqref{eq:regdro} this assumption can be dropped.
 Additionally, the estimation error can be recovered from the minimizer of only one (simpler) convex-concave minimax problem, which involves only three scalar variables.
 This is shown in the following theorem.

-\begin{theorem}[Performance of $\hat{\theta}_{DRE}$ for $p=2$] Let Assumptions~\ref{assump:0}, \ref{assump:dro}, \ref{assump:Theta}, and \ref{assump:cgmt} be satisfied, and suppose that the loss function $L$ can be written as the Moreau envelope of a convex function $f$ which satisfies
+\begin{theorem}[Performance of $\hat{\theta}_{\mathrm{DReg}}$ for $p=2$] Let Assumptions~\ref{assump:0}, \ref{assump:dro}, \ref{assump:Theta}, and \ref{assump:cgmt} be satisfied, and suppose that the loss function $L$ can be written as the Moreau envelope of a convex function $f$ which satisfies